0x01g33k/0x01g33k.github.io/_posts/2024-09-29-ASCWG-2024-Final-Round-Challenges-Writeup.md

 Hello guys, for  the 5th year in a row I've had the honor to write the challenges for Arab Security Cyber WarGames (ASCWG).
 This is the writeup for the final round's challenges for this year's edition.
-Without any further adue, let's jump right in.
+Without any further a due, let's jump right in.

 ## 1st Challenge: Validate what you wrote